 Scammers often use publicly available phone directories, so they might know your name and other personal information when they call you.
 They might even guess what operating system you're using.

-Once they've gained your trust, they might ask for your user name and password or direct you to a legitimate website to install software that will let them access your computer to fix it.
+Once they've gained your trust, they might ask for your username and password or direct you to a legitimate website to install software that will let them access your computer to "fix it".
 If you install the software and provide credentials, your computer and your personal information are vulnerable.

 Although law enforcement can trace phone numbers, cybercriminals often use disposable mobile phones, spoofed caller ID, or stolen mobile phone numbers.
 Treat all unsolicited phone calls with skepticism.
 Don't provide any personal information.

 Warning: If you receive an unsolicited call from someone claiming to be from Microsoft Support, hang up.
 We do not make these kinds of calls.